mjancarik/merkur/docs/docs/tool-storybook.md

 ];
 ```

-At second we add to storybook's webpack config handling `*.mjs` files.
+Then, we add to storybook's webpack config handling of `*.mjs` files.
 Fortunately, it's easy.

 ```javascript
 // ./storybook/main.js